contrapunctus-1/chronometrist/README.md

 (setq timeclock-get-reason-function #'chronometrist-ask-for-reason)
 ```

+`chronometrist-ask-for-reason` will also use project-specific reason history, instead of all reasons.

 ### Hooks
 See `chronometrist-project-start-hook` and `chronometrist-project-stop-hook`.
 Note that these are 'abnormal' hooks, i.e. the functions they contain must accept arguments.
 In this case, each function must accept exactly one argument, which is the project which is being started or stopped.